 Driving safety facts

-Drivers failing to look properly was a factor in 37% of all reported accidents in Great Britain in 2019.
+Drivers failure to look properly was a factor in 37% of all reported accidents in Great Britain in 2019.

 2. Not using mirrors correctly when changing direction